Best Practice Workflow for Terraform Deployment to Azure¶

 - Change Detection: It identifies which .tf files were modified.

-- terraform fmt ensures formatting.
+- Validation Steps:- terraform fmt ensures formatting.

 - terraform validate checks syntax and structure of the root module.